Suggested links

 Find Help for Caffeine Addiction and Dependence

-Although caffeine use is very common, many underestimate how quickly dependence on caffeine can develop.
+Although the use of caffeine is very common, many underestimate how quickly dependence on caffeine can develop.
 If you or a loved one has concerns about caffeine use or worrying symptoms caused by caffeine, now is the time to address them.

 You can start by speaking with your healthcare provider about your symptoms to determine the best path forward for your caffeine usage.